 Use the calculators below to formulate a college savings plan for Marion Technical College or model a student loan.

 Marion Technical College is a two year community college located in Marion, Ohio.
-Full time enrollment is 1,375 and part time is 1,778.
+Full time enrollment is 617 and part time is 1,778.
 Marion Technical College has an open admission policy meaning that any prospective student who has completed high school or attained a GED certificate may enroll in classes.
 Learn more about Marion Technical College at CollegeSimply.

 Only undergraduate degrees are offered at this school.Address